rapidsai/ucx-py/docs/source/install.rst

 Conda
 ~~~~~

-The following instructions assume you'll be using UCX-Py on a CUDA-enabled system and is in a `Conda environment <https://docs.conda.io/projects/conda/en/latest/>`_.
+The following instructions assume you'll be using UCX-Py on a CUDA-enabled system and using a `Conda environment <https://docs.conda.io/projects/conda/en/latest/>`_.

 Build Dependencies
 ^^^^^^^^^^^^^^^^^^